aleboz/aleboz.github.io/_pages/publications.md

   nav: "publinav"
 ---

 This page lists a selection of my most recent publication.
-The list is likely to be partial.
+The list is likely to be **incomplete**.

-The page is currently under construction
-{: .notice--danger}

 A complete list of my publications and more bibliometric informations are available in my [DBLP profile](http://www.informatik.uni-trier.de/~ley/db/indices/a-tree/b/Bozzon:Alessandro.html),  in my [Google Scholar profile](http://bit.ly/BozzonScholarProfile), or in my [Scopus](http://bit.ly/BozzonScopusProfile) profile.